Pirata

 Identification

-Pirata can be distinguished from other wolf by their arrangement: two large with four small eyes in and two -sized eyes laterally.
+Pirata can be distinguished from other wolf spider by their arrangement: two large eyes with four small eyes in front and two medium-sized eyes laterally.
 Members of this genus often show dark coloration with pale markings.
 The in females and structure in males are critical for species-level identification.
-Pirata species are frequently confused with other lycosid genera such as Pardosa, but Pirata typically shows more body proportions and different preferences.
+Pirata species are frequently confused with other lycosid genera such as Pardosa, but Pirata typically shows more robust body proportions and different preferences.

 Images